NT Staff Specialist Pay 2025–26

 Which model applies?

 Most Northern Territory specialists work as Staff Specialists, VMOs, or hold concurrent appointments across both models.
+For a national overview of how the two employment models differ on pay, leave, super and private practice, see staff specialist vs VMO explained.

 Staff Specialist — salary